Meet the Teaching Artists

 VSA arts of Nevada is always looking for qualified, experienced teaching artists for our art workshops for children and adults of all abilities.
 A degree is not necessary, but previous teaching experience is mandatory.
 If interested, please send a resume and references to our Program Director at firstname.lastname@example.org.
 Applicants must be willing to undergo a background check.

-Elizabeth Brooks is a newer member of the Reno community, originally hailing from St. Louis, Missouri where she earned her Bachelor of Arts in K-12 Art Education and Masters in TESL.
+Elizabeth Brooks is a member of the Reno community, originally hailing from St. Louis, Missouri where she earned her Bachelor of Arts in K-12 Art Education and Masters in TESL.
 She is proud to bring her Art Education skill set to Reno where children’s art is not a part of every school week for kids.
 Also enjoying adult education, she has taught Visual Art Integration classes for teachers in the WCSD on how to marry visual art with science, math, social studies, and language arts to create learners who will use this integrated approach to learning to become the inventors and engineers of the future.
-Elizabeth is an artist who creates with drawing media, watercolor and acrylic paints, ceramics, and does custom illustration.
+Elizabeth creates with drawing media, watercolor and acrylic paints, ceramics, and does custom illustration.

 Lorna completed a Textiles Degree at West Surrey College of Art and Design in the UK, followed by a teaching certificate.
 Since then she has continued her studies mainly focusing on photography and printmaking.

 Tia Flores has taught for VSAN since 1989.
 Since accepting an art teaching position with Coral Academy, Tia still manages to teach two classes a week for adults with disabilities at the Lake Mansion, Access Art and at the Larry D. Johnson Community Center in Sparks, Leisure without Limits.
 Tia is also a professional gourd artist.